golemfactory/gudot/README.md

 ```

 ## Running
-The project involves executing three steps in sequence: 2 steps are done on the host OS (so your machine),
+The project involves executing several steps in sequence: some steps are done on the host OS (so your machine),
-whereas the final step is performed using gWasm (run on `gwasm-runner`).
+whereas the main step is performed using gWasm (run on `gwasm-runner`).
 The sequence can be
 summarised as follows

 ```